FAQ - Animal Services

 Abuse and/or neglect convictions are subject to fines and/or imprisonment.

-A. Lying and filing a false report or urgency could take Animal Services away from a legitimate emergency.
+A. Providing false information to an Animal Services Employee is a violation of County Code that can result in a fine of up to $1,000.
+Lying and filing a false report or urgency could take Animal Services away from a legitimate emergency.
 This could result in pets, children and adults getting injured.
 Criminal charges may also be pursued.

 A. It is your legal obligation to bring all trapped domestic animals (dogs and cats) to the animal shelter in the jurisdiction within which the animal is trapped.